Skip to chat with us. Skip to content

 Both specialties will refer to and collaborate with other specialists or subspecialists like pediatric cardiologists when necessary.

-If you’ve determined that a pediatrician is the right doctor for the job, we encourage you to visit The Canadian Pediatric Society here.
+If you’ve determined that a paediatrician is the right doctor for the job, we encourage you to visit The Canadian Paediatric Society here.
 You may also register for Maple today to get started working with our family doctors for all of your family’s healthcare needs.
 You can set up a profile for your child under your account.
 Maple improves accessibility and connects you with Canadian primary care providers and specialists online, anytime and anywhere.

 Read more